 When my daughter was younger she disliked driving around in the car so I would help her pass the time by telling stories.
 As I was telling the story, I would ask her questions about the story.
 Later, I became trained in the LindaMood-Bell Visualizing and Verbalizing program for reading comprehension.
-I soon realized that the stories in the workbooks could be told orally to work on auditory processing skills.
+I soon realized that the stories in the workbooks could be told orally to work on auditory processing skills and for teaching children good listening skills.
 This is an easy activity to do in the car.
 Your child’s answers will tell you whether they are able to process what you are saying accurately.
 Both child and adult will have fun telling and listening to stories.

 - Auditory Processing

 Instructions for Tell Me What I Said Listening Game:

 - Start by saying one sentence.
 Use descriptive words.
 “The brown horse ran joyfully through a field full of flowers.”

 - Then ask questions like “What color was the horse?”
 Move on to questions that require inference.
 In this example, that may be “Why was the horse joyful?”

 - Dealing with errors: The response the child gives will tell you a lot about their auditory processing.
 If they make obvious mistakes, like telling you the horse was pink, then make the sentences and questions even simpler.
 Keep in mind that the last thing that you said would be easiest to remember.
 You could say, “The brown horse ran.”
 “What did the horse do?”

 - Tell a short story.
 Start with 4 sentences.
 Then ask a question.

 - Example: The red dog chased the fuzzy cat.
 The cat hissed and the dog barked.
 The fuzzy cat ran up a tree.
 The red dog circled the tree and whined.